No products in the cart.

-Tren Soller – starting point of Palma scavenger hunt
+Tren Soller – starting point of Palma scavenger hunt and city tour

 The Ferrocarril de Sóller is a railway which operates the electrified ,yellow tracks running between the towns of Sóller and Palma on the island of Mallorca and also stops at smaller towns between them.
 It was firstly constructed by Siemens.
 The route begins from north of the capital , continues through the mountains and many tunnels and ends to the railway station of Soller.
 It is a very nice place to start your walk and maybe you can buy a ticket and do one of it’s famous routes!

 The Plaza de España in the city of Palma de Mallorca, Balearic Islands, Spain, is a public space, the nerve center of communications in the Mallorcan capital, since the Intermodal Station is located there.

 Many streets and squares converge on the square: Juan March and Alexandre Rosselló avenues, Parque de las Estaciones and Eusebio Estada street.
 Where the Palma walls used to be located is the Plaza de la Porta Pintada, which connects with San Miguel and Olmos streets.